 Trudy Lee Wright was born and raised in Clarksville, Tennessee.
-She attended Bailey Cobb Elementary, but, due to closing had to transfer to Howell Elementary, and on to Greenwood Junior High and then Clarksville High School, graduating in 1973.
-She completed some Austin Peay State University courses prior to enlisting in the United States Military in the last class of the Women Army Corps (WACS) of 1976.
-Wright served twenty years diligently in various military locations and organizations as a Clerk Typist, Military Police, Vehicle mechanic, Drill Sergeant and Instructor.
-She retired honorably as a Sergeant First Class with the last tour of duty Fort Campbell, Kentucky in 1996.
+Attended Bailey Cobb Elementary, but, due to closing, had to transfer to Howell Elementary, on to Greenwood Jr. High to Clarksville High School, and graduated in 1973.
+Completed some Austin Peay State University courses prior to enlisting in the United States Military in the last class of the Women Army Corps (WACS) of 1976.
+Served twenty years diligently in various military locations and organizations as a Clerk Typist, Military Police, Vehicle mechanic, Drill Sergeant, and Instructor.
+Retired honorably as a Sergeant First Class with the last tour of duty at Fort Campbell, Kentucky.

-While performing stringent military duties and field services, Wright was finally able to accomplish her main goal of completing college.
-She graduated from Liberty University, Lynchburg, Virginia in Multidiscipline Studies and Psychology minor.
-After military service she worked for the federal government as Supply Technician and Human Resources administrator for twenty years.
+However, while performing stringent military duties and field services, I was finally able to accomplish my main goal of a completed college degree majoring and graduating from Liberty University, Lynchburg, VA, in Multidiscipline Studies and Psychology minor.
+After military service, I applied and worked for the federal government as Supply Technician and Human Resources for twenty years.

-Wright authored three books: Revelation of the Eagle; Thy Will Be Done (an ethical human-interest story), followed by Generations of Beauty (experiences of slaves from Middle Tennessee during the Civil War); and Robinson Stars featuring the First African-American Four Star General.
+I authored my first book: Revelation of the Eagle; Thy Will Be Done (an ethical human-interest story): Generations of Beauty (experiences of slaves from Middle Tennessee during the Civil War); and Robinson Stars featuring the First African American Four-Star General.